SteffenEger/dldh/index.md

         - Best-Worst Scaling More Reliable than Rating Scales: A Case Study on Sentiment Intensity Annotation.
 Kiritchenko, S. and Mohammad, S. In ACL 2017.
         - Simpson, Edwin, Do Dinh, Erik-Lân, Miller, Tristan, Gurevych, Iryna.
 Predicting Humorousness and Metaphor Novelty with Gaussian Process Preference Learning.
 In: ACL 2019.
         - Simpson, Edwin, Gurevych, Iryna.
 Finding Convincing Arguments Using Scalable Bayesian Preference Learning.
 In: TACL 2018.
+        - Simpson, Edwin and Gurevych, Iryna.
+A Bayesian Approach for Sequence Tagging with Crowds.
+In: EMNLP 2019.
 5. Session 5 (12.12.2019)
       - Metaphors & Emotions
 6. Session 6 (19.12.2019)